 6. Whiteboards and Dry Erase Markers

 I truly don't know how I could have survived a year in my 3rd grade classroom without a dry erase marker and whiteboard for each of my students.
 Not only did these supplies help keep students engaged, but a dry erase board and marker is hands down the best way to get a quick assessment of how well students understand a concept being taught.
 I don't remember teaching a whole class math lesson without having students use their whiteboard at least once.

 Although you possibly could accomplish the same thing with just pencil and paper, it was so much easier for me to take a quick glance around the room and see who was still struggling when students were writing with dry erase markers.

-The schools I taught at provided personal whiteboards for each of my students, but you could accomplish the same thing cheaply using a blank sheet of paper in a sheet protector.
+The schools I taught at provided personal whiteboards for every 3rd, 4th, and 5th grade student, but you could accomplish the same thing cheaply using a blank sheet of paper in a sheet protector.
 I bought Dry Erase Markers any time I found them on sale so that I ALWAYS had extras.